enixam/data-science-shelf/README.md

 **TODO**

-- add transitions and animations for error messages

 - like and review system

-- user profile sidebar: net ninja vuetify course
+- add user navigation drawer (when vuetify 3 is released)

 - public and private lists?